The oil injected rotary screw compressor is a positive displacement type compressor.

 Actual compressor work (wa)

-Therefore we are using the specific energy that equals to the work required to compress a given amount of air (cubic meter) in a specific amount of time (minute) to a specified pressure (barg) and it is measured in kW.
+Therefore the specific energy that equals to the work required to compress a given amount of air (cubic meter) in a specific amount of time (minute) to a specified pressure (barg) is used.
+It is measured in kW.

 Specific Energy = energy / unit volume kW

 The specific energy and the compressor package’s efficiency is dependable on all its component’s efficiency as well as the complete system’s pressure drop.
-Pressure drop can be measured on the intake valve and suction box, air filter, piping and oil separator.
+The pressure drop can be measured on the intake valve and suction box, air filter, piping and oil separator.